-Project description: Trevon’s research focuses on assessment of current industry based pile design methods for offshore jacket structures, with a focus on open ended steel piles.
+Project description: Trevon’s research focused on assessment of current industry based pile design methods for offshore jacket structures, with a focus on open ended steel piles.
 Each method adopts a slightly different approach for estimating pile lengths when used for the support offshore wind turbines.
 The reliability of each method varies depending on soil conditions.
-This DEng research project will improve the reliability of these methods and consequently their application in industry.
+This DEng research project has improved the reliability of these methods and consequently their application in industry.

 Academic supervisors: Prof Guy Houlsby, Prof Harvey Burd

 Industrial supervisor: Dr Paul Taylor (Atkins)

 Biography: Vera Mytilinou is a Mechanical Engineer with special interest in offshore renewable energy support structures.
 She received her Mechanical Engineering degree from the University of Western Macedonia in Greece.
-Vera is currently a research student in the first cohort of the REMS CDT Programme and her main research interest is to develop a framework for offshore renewable energy applications by combining principles from Multi Criteria Decision Making, Multi-Objective Optimisation and other Computational Engineering Techniques.
+Vera was a research student in the first cohort of the REMS CDT Programme and her main research interest was to develop a framework for offshore renewable energy applications by combining principles from Multi Criteria Decision Making, Multi-Objective Optimisation and other Computational Engineering Techniques.

 Thesis title: Multi-objective and Multi-criteria Decision Making on Offshore Wind Farm Location and Support Structure

-Project description: This PhD research aims to devise and apply a methodology integrating Multi-Objective Optimisation and Multi-Criteria Decision Making methods along with industrial experts’ insight in order to make more informed decisions and increase the confidence in strategic investments.
-An optimum offshore wind farm location based on different physical and economic aspects is selected by combining a series of optimisation methods.
-In addition, the best offshore wind turbine support structure for that location will be selected through decision making methods and experts’ opinions in every stage of the process.
+Project description: This PhD research aimed to devise and apply a methodology integrating Multi-Objective Optimisation and Multi-Criteria Decision Making methods along with industrial experts’ insight in order to make more informed decisions and increase the confidence in strategic investments.
+An optimum offshore wind farm location based on different physical and economic aspects was selected by combining a series of optimisation methods.
+In addition, the best offshore wind turbine support structure for that location was selected through decision making methods and experts’ opinions in every stage of the process.

 Academic supervisors: Dr Mahmood Shafiee, Dr Athanasios Kolios